 "Since joining Women Mean Biz, I have significantly raised my profile, seen a 50% increase in the referrals I receive and in the first 3 months alone, I secured three new clients."

 Recommended by Tamsen Garrie of Alpha Associates

 What's the most enjoyable thing about your work?

 The rewards are huge for me with Women Mean Biz!
 I feel very fortunate to be able to help women in business to grow in confidence, skills and business know-how and this is what I love ... seeing the results of what we achieve through our networking, mentoring, training and general all round support.

 What is your vision for your business?

-To grow Women Mean Biz across the UK and build a reputation for being the BEST networking and support organisation for women who mean business.
+To grow Women Mean Biz across the South West and build a reputation for being the BEST networking and support organisation for women who mean business.

 If you could give one single piece of advice to a new start up business, what would it be?

 Be sure you have done your market research for your new business and you know that there is a market for your product and service.
 Then get some people around you who will help you, guide you and support you.
 But most of all, be passionate about what you do, and be prepared to put in the work and investment required to make your business work.
 You will need to be resilient, have a vision and a plan for where you're going.

 Which one phrase or quote sums up your attitude to business life?